Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Create a backup and disaster recovery plan

 A well-defined disaster recovery plan is required to keep your cloud assets safe.
+Backup and disaster recovery strategies ensure business continuity and protection against data loss.
 Microsoft provides end-to-end DR services through Azure Site Recovery and creates customized data backup plans.

 Utilizing Azure Site Recovery, you can recover your data with minimal loss or no data loss.
 You can also choose Azure storage replication which creates duplicate copies of the original files.